 Aspermia vs Azoospermia

-Many factors contribute to male infertility, including genetic defects, varicoceles, abnormal sperm production and environmental factors.
+Many factors contribute to male infertility, including genetic defects, varicoceles, abnormal sperm production, health and fitness and environmental factors.
 For a detailed review on all these factors and more, click here.

 Two conditions that frequently get confused are azoospermia and aspermia.